 To improve reliability, the driver incorporates some built-in protections features.

-Over-voltage Protection
+Over-voltage protection

-When power supply voltage exceeds +52VDC, protection will be activated and power indicator LED will turn red.
+When power supply voltage exceeds +96VDC, protection will be activated and power indicator LED will turn red.
+When power supply voltage is lower than +22VDC, the driver will not works properly.